d1b1/d1b1.github.com/_articles/what_is_low_code.md

     </div>
     <div class="col-8">
         <b>
-            Value Prop: World class Schema driven API.
+            Value Prop: Worldclass Schema driven API.
         </b>
         <p>
-            Platformatic is the brain child of Matteo and his team.
-The builders of the fastify ecosystem of ultra fast Node.js API tools.
+            Platformatic is the brainchild of Matteo and his team.
+The builders of the fastify ecosystem of ultra-fast Node.js API tools.
 The secret sauce of this tool is that it builds a rest API in seconds using the schema in SQL database.
 As business logic changes, endpoints come out of the library and into plugins.
         </p>
         <p>
-            Also it support on-prem.
-An open source that can be taken on prem is huge.
+            Also, it supports on-prem deployments.
+An open-source that can be taken on-prem is huge.
         </p>
     </div>
 </div>